 Physical Therapy FAQs

-A good amount of street metered parking is available right on Del Ray Ave and surround streets.
-A pubic parking garage is also located directly on Del Ray Ave right next to the building.
+A good amount of street metered parking is available right on Del Ray Ave and surrounding streets.
+A public parking garage is also located directly on Del Ray Ave right next to the building.
 Our Bethesda location is also metro accessible.
 Our building is approximately a half mile walk.
 For your convenience, Bethesda offers free bus service from 7am to midnight every 10 minutes or so and there is a stop less than a block away from our building (Old Georgetown Rd and Del Ray Ave).

 Further information can be found at the Bethesda Circulator Website.